 In most traditions, he is married to the goddess Hera, by whom he is usually said to have fathered Ares, Hebe, and Hephaestus.
-At the oracle of Dodona, however, his consort was said to be Dione, by whom Homer’s Iliad states that he fathered the goddess of love, Aphrodite.
+At the oracle of Dodona, however, his consort was said to be Dione, by whom, as is stated in Homer’s Iliad, he fathered the goddess of love, Aphrodite.

 Zeus, the god of the sky, thunder, had temples dedicated to him in Olympia, Athens, and Rome